pixxelhq/clay/mkdocs/docs/model-development.md

 ### 3. Define `inference()` method.

 This method will take the return value of `preprocess` as input.
-In this method we will define the actual algorithm for model development and return the expected ouput, here will return the calculated ndvi and the meta value of raster.
+In this method we will define the actual algorithm for model development and return the expected output, here will return the calculated ndvi and the meta value of raster.

 ```python
     async def inference(self, raster: cltypes.Raster) -> Dict[str, Any]:  # type: ignore